 - a.
-The CUCA campus is normally open Saturday through Thursday from 8:00 a.m. to 10:30 p.m. excluding holidays.
+The CUCA campus is generally open Saturday through Thursday from 8:00 a.m. to 10:30 p.m. excluding holidays.
+For specific weekend hours, consult the semester timetable.
 These hours are subject to change.
-The CEO will announce last-minute changes to operating hours in sufficient time to minimize any adverse impact on scheduling. - b.
-Employees, with the exception of faculty members, and students are not permitted to enter during closed hours without a valid reason or written permission from the CEO.
-Violators will be considered trespassers and will be treated as such by security personnel, local police, or College officials.
-The CEO has the authority to develop and implement administrative policies and procedures governing after-hours building use. - c.
+The President will announce last-minute changes to operating hours in sufficient time to minimize any adverse impact on scheduling. - b.
+Employees, with the exception of faculty members, and students are not permitted to enter during closed hours without a valid reason or written permission from the President or Vice Chancellor.
+Violators will be considered to be trespassers and will be treated as such by security personnel, local police, or College officials.

+The President has the authority to develop and implement administrative policies and procedures governing after-hours building use.

+- c.
 Custodians will ensure all rooms are cleared after evening classes.
 They will also lock the buildings as soon as all students, staff, and visitors have departed.
 Custodians are authorized to ask any persons in the building after closing time to leave and must remain in place until the building is vacated.
-Custodians will promptly report all security and safety incidents to Campus Security. - d.
+Custodians will promptly report all security and safety incidents to Security. - d.
 Use for Special Events.
-Prior approval to use buildings for special events must be obtained from the DAF at least 48-hours in advance of the event, counting normal working days. - e.
-Use on Weekends or Holidays.
-Access to campus offices on weekends and holidays is permitted for faculty and staff.
-Only one designated entrance will be used.
+Prior approval to use buildings for special events must be obtained from the Administration Manager at least 48-hours in advance of the event, counting normal working days.